Belief Contractions on Large Ontologies with Minimal Knowledge Loss

 Next is an optional phase to deal with cyclic TBoxes.
 Say we have the TBox:

 The weights assigned in the subsumption hierarchy phase varies depending on the order the axioms are processed.
-For example, if we start with $B \sqsubseteq C$ we would gets the weights:
+For example, if we start with we would gets the weights:

 Cycle Adjustment Procedure: